Do You Suffer from Destructive Thinking?

 Do you struggle with some of the false beliefs mentioned in this post?
 Come and share your thoughts in the comments!

-The trauma which is not properly healed is an open door for drawing wrong conclusions based on our own experiences and not on the truth of God's Word. #healing #truth #Godsword #bgbg2 #spiritualgrowth
+The trauma that is not properly healed is an open door for drawing wrong conclusions based on our own experiences and not on the truth of God's Word. #healing #mentalhealth #spiritualgrowth Share on X

 Spread the word